-Common themes from these discussions included the importance of engagement with stakeholders from the beginning of a project.
-These should include patients, the community, professionals from other disciplines, or policy makers at governmental level in order to align the donor agenda with the community needs and ensure that the language and terminology used are understood by everyone involved.
-Related to this concept, further engagement would help professionals understand what has already been addressed. researched or trialled so that they are not starting from scratch with every project.
+A common theme from these discussions was the importance of engagement with stakeholders from the beginning of an intervention.
+Delegates highlighted that this should include patients, community members, professionals from other disciplines and policymakers at the governmental level.
+Such an arrangement would help align the donor agenda with the community needs and ensure that the language and terminology used are understood by everyone involved.
+Additionally, further engagement with the key stakeholders would help professionals understand what has already been addressed, researched or trialled so that they are not starting from scratch with every project.
 There were also discussions around funding and how the sustainability of projects often suffers when funding runs out.
 Microfinancing and social impact bonds were suggested as means of maintaining the provision of funds.

-The session ended on а positive note with participants joining hands stating 'Together and we highlighting the can', significance multiple of disciplines coming together discuss innovative to solutions to reducing global child mortality.
+The session ended on a positive note with participants joining hands and stating: 'Together we can'.
+This simple gesture highlighted the significance of multiple disciplines coming together to discuss innovative solutions to reducing global child mortality.